-Dawson Casting: Parodied in "And the Mole Rat will be CGI".
+Dawson Casting: An in-universe example: In the episode "And the Mole Rat will be CGI".
 Heather and Quinn are 28 but play high-schoolers Kim and Ron.

 Ron: Drakken has total mind control power?!
 Kim: Yet another "Take Over the World" thing!
 Ron: That, or he's gonna force people to listen to those stories about his twisted childhood... (cut to Shego with a chip stuck to her forehead, listening respectfully to Drakken) Drakken: Then, in fourth grade...

 Does This Remind You of Anything?: In Episode 53, Kim and Shego are affected by devices known as "moodulators" that makes them—especially in the presence of the men—become affectionate at one minute, and lashing out at them in anger in the next.

 In "A Sitch in Time," Ron and Kim are talking about him moving to Norway and Kim's trying to reassure him that they'll still be able to work together.

 Don't Tell Mama: Drakken's mother completely believes that he is a radio talk show psychologist.

 Do Not Adjust Your Set: Apparently this is so easy in Kim Possible's world that even the show's very lowest grade villains, a disgruntled Smarty Mart employee and a washed-out reality TV star, can seize control of every TV on the planet.

 At least, it's easy if you're a Computer Genius like Lucre or you have access to a lot of your former show's broadcast equipment like Adrena Lynn.